 The first sector on Santa’s annual Christmas flight covers New Zealand, Australia, Fiji, Tonga and all the islands of the sea in the South Pacific.
 It covers all of Micronesia, the Marshall Islands, Guam and the Philippines to the North.

-2017 Flight Command and Tracking Center Location: London, Kiribati
+2019 Flight Command and Tracking Center Location: Burnt Pine, Australia

 Belief in Santa: 43%